Basic tent camping in state parks and national forests has been an American family tradition for over 100 years.

 Over the past 50 years, the combination of poorly planned trips - plus exaggerated stories about human and animal attacks, lack of familiarity with modern camping equipment, heavy marketing of motels and RVs, and the difficulty of identifying the best campgrounds in unfamiliar regions of the country - have negatively impacted the popularity of family tent camping vacations in some regions of the country.
-Although a few recent books have tried to explain how to make tent camping more comfortable, these books have not included up-to-date information about where to find the best equipment, how to find the safest and most comfortable campgrounds, and how to live comfortably in the great outdoors.
+Although a few recent books have tried to explain how to make tent camping more comfortable, these books have failed to include up-to-date information about where to find the best equipment, how to find the safest and most comfortable campgrounds, and how to live comfortably in the great outdoors.

-Therefore, I wrote four books that provide detailed information about modern tent camping in developed state and federal campgrounds.
+Therefore, I have written four books that provide detailed information about modern family tent camping in developed state and federal campgrounds.
 Much of this information cannot be found in any other source.
 After writing these books, I have posted over 120 YouTube videos, and developed a Modern Tent Camping Facebook page that provide up-dated information about modern tent camping equipment, procedures, and destinations.
 Hot links to these pages can be found in the MORE link posted at the top right of this page.

 Autographed copies of my books can be ordered from me, or un-autographed copies can be ordered directly from Amazon.com.
 Information about each book, can be found in the MODERN TENT CAMPING STORE.
 Click the Amazon.com link for each book to learn more or order it.